cs480x-22c/a1-ghd3/README.md

 Design Achievement Description
 ---

 For the design achievement I was able to make a accurate graph that represents very important data for people to see.
 I wanted to see the Covid Hospitalizations for the two completely different months of 2021.
 Designing the graph I made four different shapes for each statisic I am trying to show.
-The four statistics I'm trying to show are Vax and Unax Hospitlizations in March 2021 and Vax and Unax Hospitlizations in December 2021.
+The four statistics I'm trying to show are Vax and Unvax Hospitlizations in March 2021 and Vax and Unvax Hospitlizations in December 2021.
 For the different colors in my graph I was able to use Google Color Picker to choose different colors for different shpaes and lines.

 ![alt text](https://github.com/MilesGregg/a1-ghd3/blob/master/color_picker.png?raw=true)